orghale/ValueBlue.Web/README.md

 ============================================================================
 ============================================================================

-1. Estimated time to complete assessment: 4hrs
+1. Estimated time to complete assessment: 5hrs

 2. Research time: 1hr

 3. Project implementation: 3hrs

+4. An additional 30 mins to implement: movie poster(image) search for admin was implemented as an additional feature. with an additional 30 mins development time
+4. An additional 30 mins to implement: searched movies report by title for admin was implemented as an additional feature. with an additional 30 mins development time
 ============================================================================

 Implementation: